niccokunzmann/kids-hackathon/protocol.md

     -   18:00
     -   meet in clients office of tanja?

--   IPAD -> not on websit but maybe thare are tools
+-   IPAD -> not on website but maybe there are tools

 Next MEETING
 ------------